VLOGroup/pylopt/README.md

   - NAPG: Proximal gradient method with Nesterov acceleration - see f.e. [[4]](#4)
   - Adam: See [[6]](#6)
   - Unrolling: Both NAG and NAPG are implemented as well using an unrolled approach.
 This allows to solve the upper-level problem using automatic differentiation.
-- Training of filters and/or potentials of an FoE regualriser model by solving the bilevel problem $P_{bilevel}$.
+- Training of filters and/or potentials of an FoE regualriser model by solving the bilevel problem $P_\text{bilevel}$.
 The training relies on the application of one the following gradient-based methods onto the upper problem:
   - NAG
   - Adam
   - LBFGS: Quasi-Newton method - see [[7]](#7)